 Visitors are welcomed by two of Flavin’s sculptures before entering a 6,400-square-foot main room filled with alternating pink, yellow, green, and blue fluorescent tubes.
 A smaller gallery houses Flavin’s “monuments” for V. Tatlin, 1964–69, and on the exterior is a fluorescent fixture of two eight-foot green tubes.

-Just two days before his death.
-Executed in the artist’s signature sensuous but utilitarian medium of fluorescent-light tubes, the installation at Richmond Hall radiates an environment and atmosphere likened to both “carnival and cathedral” by The Boston Globe.
+Flavin completed the design of three distinct pieces for the site, one on the exterior and two inside, just days before his death.
+Executed in the artist’s signature sensuous but utilitarian medium of fluorescent-light tubes, the installation radiates an environment and atmosphere likened to both “carnival and cathedral” by The Boston Globe.

 The 1930s building, once home to a grocery store and nightclub, is now known as Richmond Hall, referencing the main road that runs parallel to the entrance.
 The artist chose few alterations to the original structure.